nightsea-eu/atheneia/README.md

 Licensed under the [Apache License 2.0](./LICENSE)
 © 2025 **Night Sea**
-Part of the **Atheneia Platform**, delivering modular intelligence systems for science, wellbeing, and sustainability.
+Part of the **Atheneia Platform**, delivering modular intelligence systems for science, society, and sustainability.

 ---

 **Night Sea**
-Delivering modular, intelligent systems at the frontier of AI, quantum computing, and reflective system design — helping researchers and decision-makers tackle real-world complexity.
+Building build modular, intelligent systems at the frontier of AI, quantum computing, and cognitive insight — helping researchers and decision-makers tackle real-world complexity.